Who We Are

 Our intimate theatre boasts 219 seats; 4 removable seats to accommodate those who need special seating in our back row and 215 seats in nine rows for our patrons.
 Due to the raked seating, there is an unobstructed view of the stage from all locations.

-We have recently installed a Hearing Loop system which works with hearing aids or provided headphones to improve the experience for everyone.
+We have a Hearing Loop system which works with hearing aids or provided headphones to improve the experience for everyone.

 This image has an empty alt attribute; its file name is WJ-House-1024x768.jpg